By: Massive Software

 By building variation into an agent, the Massive artist can populate a scene with individuals who are unique in everything from physical appearance to how they respond.

-Massive Prime's intuitive node-based interface allows artists to interactively create AI-enabled agents with custom responses for specific behaviours.
+Massive Prime's intuitive node-based interface allows artists to interactively create AI-enabled agents with custom responses for specific behaviors.

 Massive Jet is designed for a more streamlined workflow.